We are open and welcoming guests!

 At The Hotel Ithaca, our first priority is and always has been the health and safety of our guests and associates.
 As the situation around novel coronavirus (COVID-19) evolves, we want you to rest assured that we are doing everything we can to ensure peace of mind as you plan your next stay with us.
 The Hotel Ithaca will be welcoming hotel guests with new systems and protocols.
 These new procedures follow Centers of Disease Control (CDC) guidelines and demonstrate our commitment to protecting guest safety

 - The restaurant will be open for breakfast daily and dinner on Friday and Saturdays.

 - Room service will also be available for breakfast daily and dinner on Friday and Saturdays.

-- The Restaurant and Bar will be closed for Lunch and Dinner
+- The restaurant and bar will be closed for lunch .

 - Guests will utilize front doors to enter the hotel